-This_form must be completed and brought to the DCE for the committee members' signatures and recommendations (pass or fail).
-The form can be found on the Graduate School's website at under the "Submit Your Thesis" tab and in JEC 6009.
+This form must be completed and brought to the DCE for the committee members' signatures and recommendations (pass or fail).
+The form can be found on the Graduate School's website at under the "Submit Your Thesis/Dissertation" tab and in JEC 6003.

-Once the record of candidacy form is complete and has the original signatures of all committee members, it should be submitted to the Graduate Program Secretary for processing.
-The Graduate School will not accept scanned or faxed versions of this form.
+Once the record of candidacy form is complete and has the original signatures of all committee members, it should be submitted to the Graduate Program Administrator for processing.
 It should be noted that, after passing the DCE, the student is formally identified as a doctoral candidate.